Shuai jiao: Qing dynasty and Republican Era

-Aside from their normal work, the wrestlers could also earn money by receiving rewards from the Emperor by doing extra duties such as performing at banquets and accompanying the Emperor on his battue hunts.
+Aside from their normal work, the wrestlers could also earn money by receiving rewards from the emperor by doing extra duties such as performing at banquets and accompanying the emperor on his battue hunts.
 The Mulan Battue/Mulan Autumn Hunt (Mulan Weilie/Mulan Qiuxian 木蘭圍獵/木蘭秋獮) was a Manchu tradition named after the Manchu word muran for the battue held during the deer mating season.
-The Emperors of the Qing would go to Chengde, beyond the Great Wall, to hold this event.
+The emperors of the Qing would go to Chengde, beyond the Great Wall, to hold this event.
 In the event the Inner-Eurasian heritage of the Manchus would be celebrated and Inner-Eurasian subjects of the Manchus, mainly Mongolic, Turkic and Tibetan lords would be invited to join the Great Khan in the festivities.
 Zhao Yi records that the Mulan hunts were organised so frequently "to subjugate all Mongols, make them harbour fear [our] might and respect [our] virtue, [by] repressing the head and have them submit so that they do not dare to have [ill] intentions."

 After the fall of the Qing dynasty, many of the former members of the Shanpuying were forced to make a living teaching wrestling or by busking on the streets.
 For example, the progenitor of Beijing wrestling was an instructor of the Shanpuying known as Wan Baye (宛八爷), or Wan Yongshun (宛永顺).
 Wan Yongshun was the founder of the Tianqiao Wrestling School, a prominent wrestling school in Beijing, which gained great popularity in Beijing.
-This kind of wrestling was unique as it was a blend between the comedic performance art xiangsheng 相声 (crosstalk) and wrestling, creating a form of comedic performance wrestling art known as wuxiangsheng 武相声 (martial crosstalk).
+This kind of wrestling was unique as it was a blend between the comedic performance art xiangsheng (相声; crosstalk) and wrestling, creating a form of comedic performance wrestling art known as wuxiangsheng (武相声; martial crosstalk).

-Wrestling made its way into the Central Guoshu Academy by way of Ma Liang, who wrote the first wrestling manual in China.
-Shuaijiao was henceforth formalised in 1917 through the manual Zhonghua Xin Wushu 中華新武術 [New Chinese Martial Arts] written by Ma Liang, which was disseminated by the educational department of the Republican Government.
+Wrestling made its way into the Central Guoshu Institute by way of Ma Liang, who wrote the first wrestling manual in China.
+Shuai jiao was henceforth formalised in 1917 through the manual Zhonghua Xin Wushu (中華新武術; New Chinese Martial Arts) written by Ma Liang, which was disseminated by the educational department of the Republican Government.
 This formalised style has been taught in schools since 1928.